Section 132(f) Qualified Transportation Fringe Benefit – Commuter Parking and Transit Benefit Plan Document $99:

 Internal Revenue Code Section 132 and the Transportation Equity Act for the 21st Century (TEA-21) allows employers to offer employees the opportunity to set aside a portion of their salary to pay for certain transportation expenses.
 The employee will not be taxed on amounts set aside and used for qualified expenses (that is, pre-tax dollars are used to pay the commuting expenses).

 Qualified Transportation Fringe Benefits.
-For 2014, the monthly limit on the amount that may be excluded from an employee’s income for qualified parking benefits is $250 (a $5 increase from the 2013 limit of $245).
-The combined monthly limit for transit passes and vanpooling expenses for 2014 is $130 (a $115 decrease from the 2013 limit).
+For 2014 and 2015, the monthly limit on the amount that may be excluded from an employee’s income for qualified parking benefits is $250 (a $5 increase from the 2013 limit of $245).
+The combined monthly limit for transit passes and vanpooling expenses for 2014 and 2015 is $130 (a $115 decrease from the 2013 limit).